Zographos/YFY201-2025-PR1/README.md

 Information-theoretic measures provide a quantitative window into the complexity and uncertainty of quantum systems.
 In particular, the **Shannon entropy** captures how delocalized an electron’s wavefunction is, beyond what simple moments or variances can convey.
 Complementary metrics and divergence measures (**Kullback–Leibler, Jensen–Shannon**), probe additional aspects of an atomic electron density and its deviation from idealized reference models.

 In this project we apply these tools to the **second-period atoms** (He through Ne).
-We start from Hartree–Fock (RHF) radial wavefunctions expanded in Slater-type orbitals, and compute a suite of information-theoretic quantities from the resulting electron densities.
+We start from Hartree–Fock (RHF) radial wavefunctions expanded in Slater-type orbitals, and compute a suite of information quantities from the resulting electron densities.

 - Shannon entropies $S_r$ and $S_k$
 - The variance-dependent entropy bound $S_{\max}$